KemoPanzah/MkDocs-Material-Langly/README.md

 A MkDocs plugin that does something.

+## Work in Progress

+- Navigation translation

 ## Changelog and Features

 ### 0.1.0 - Initial Release

-- Insert an `index.html` with redirect to the source language.
+- Insert an "index.html" with redirection to the target language by browser language.
 - Configure MKDocs and the Material Theme for each build in the respective language.
 - Optional language switch that is configured automatically.
 - Set all open translations to draft mode during serve mode to minimize access to the translation API.